moq-wg/moq-transport/draft-ietf-moq-transport.md

 object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

-* Max Cache Duration: The maximum length of time in milliseconds a caching relay MAY cache an Object for.
+* Max Cache Duration: The maximum length of time in seconds a caching relay MAY cache an Object for.
 A value of 0 indicates the relay should decide how long to cache the Object.
 The relay MUST NOT begin sending the Object if it has resided in the cache for longer than that time interval.
 When sending an